Colourent/Underwater-SPAD-Depth-Image-Simulation/README.md

 **Raw Data:**
 The raw data output by UE5 are .EXR format, and the 20 group of targets are included in folder “raw_data”.
+Of course you need to unzip the "raw_data.zip" file.

 **Run**
+python fisher_my.py
+python binomial_my.py